tom-pollak/notes/SYS2/Exam/SYS2 Exam.md

 The OS must handle errors from the I/O, such as failing disk reads/writes or network send errors.
 These can be transient, in which case the OS can retry the operation, or permanent, where the OS will have to fail the operation.

 Memory-mapping can map a portion of a file on disk to a range of addresses within the application's address space.
 The application can then access files on disk in the same way it accesses memory.
 This can increase I/O performance, but the OS must be able to handle I/O errors on the underlying file while processes are accessing its mapped memory.
 If handled incorrectly, this can cause multiple out of sync versions of the same file.
+The OS also has to handle concurrency issues where multiple processes are making changes to the file version in memory.

 ### 7.ii

-**1.** I would use first fit for the large number of small files, accessed sequentially as the files are accessed sequentially, they will be able to be placed next to each other in memory, without needing to optimize placement.
-This also means that the OS will not need to search the entire list to find the file, as they are still in the order they were added.
+**1.** I would use contiguous allocation with a first fit policy.
+As the files are accessed sequentially, we do not need to optimize placement, as the files will be in the order they will are accessed in.
+The OS will not need to search the entire list to find the file, as they are still in the order they were added.

-This method will not suffer from external fragmentation or extra space overhead as files are deleted from memory in the order they were added, similar to a stack, and as they were added in order, only one growing partition of free space is created.
+This method will not suffer from external fragmentation or any extra space overhead as files are deleted from memory in the order they were added, similar to a stack, and as they were added in order, only one growing partition of free space is created.

-**2.** For the large number of large files accessed in a random order I would use best fit, as the files are big, and you want to keep the file partitions stored compactly together.
-Further, the files are accessed randomly, so there is no way to index the files in a way that avoids external fragmentation, every method will suffer from extra space overhead.
+**2.** For the large number of large files accessed in a random order I would use indexed allocation with best fit, as the files are large, and will use multiple blocks.
+The overhead of the index block is relatively small in comparison to the number of blocks used to store the file.
+As all identifying block information is in the index block, it is more reliable than linked allocation, as the entire file will not be lost if one block is corrupted.